TransatAR-Dev-Team/TranslatAR/README.md

     git clone https://github.com/TransatAR-Dev-Team/TranslatAR.git && cd TranslatAR
     ```

 2. Activate Automated Code Quality Checks.
 This command installs the pre-commit hooks into your local git configuration.
-It will automatically format and lint your code every time you commit. **This is a required step for all contributors.**
+It will automatically format and lint your code every time you commit. **This is a required step for all contributors.** This step is only required once per clone.

     ```sh
     pre-commit install